rullmann/bundlewrap-bundles-fedora/README.md

 Most of the bundles have been tested with Fedora 26 and 27.

 Many of the bundles can work with CentOS or any other RHEL derivate as well.
-But tweaks may be required.
+But some changes may be required.
 For example the package `vnstat` is not available in the CentOS Repos.
 EPEL must be installed before the vnstat bundle can be used.

 ## Bundles